kevinfaveri/vvarbot/README.md

 # Baianinho Bot

-This project developed for studying Twitter Streaming API for automated Tweets and Replies.
+Developed for studying Twitter Streaming API for automated Tweets and Replies.